 For all of these homemade fertilizers, I suggest mixing with at least 10 parts water before you spray.

 That will allow the fertilizer to cover more area and will ensure we don’t burn our plants.

 And it certainly doesn’t hurt to mix with even more water…

-Seaweed makes one of my favorites liquid organic fertilizers.
+Seaweed makes one of my favorite liquid organic fertilizers.

 It’s special because it has natural plant growth regulators that promote all kinds of important plant processes.

-Plus it has most of the minerals in the ocean.
+Plus it has most of the minerals that are found in the ocean.

 So if you live near a beach with seaweed on it, you can use that – just make sure to leave some on the beach, because it’s important for many organisms there.

 But if you don’t live near a beach, you can use weeds and grasses from your garden instead of seaweed.